efueger/framework/README.md

-This is an enhanced php programming environment that uses events, named arguments and an optional configuration that provides further inversion of control of the application.
+Welcome to an enhanced php 5.5 programming environment that uses events, named arguments and an optional configuration that provides further inversion of control of the core components used in building a web application.

+* Configuration
+* Controller Dispatch
+* Route Matching
+* Response
+* View
+* Service and Configuration Management
+* Plugins
+* Configurable events
+* Method calls with support for named arguments

 The [configuration array](https://github.com/mvc5/application/blob/master/config/service.php) can contain values, string names, callables and configuration objects that are resolved by the [service manager](https://github.com/mvc5/framework/blob/master/src/Service/Manager/ServiceManager.php).

 This contrived example demonstrates named arguments and plugins.
 ```php